embeddedartistry/athena-bootloader/README.md

 TFTP Flashing
 -------------
 Now for the real reason we made this bootloader and why you should use it.
 First of all you can watch __Ariadne__ in action in this how-to video for remote flashing using TFTP [here](http://youtu.be/KCHqhV6xPMg).
-In the video may notice that the board is being reset by hand.
-In the next couple of weeks we are going to release the library that will allow for remote resetting through a simple web server with some security measures.
+In the video you may notice that the board is being reset by hand.
+In the next couple of weeks we are going to release the library that will allow remote resetting through a simple web server with some security measures.
 More on that as the library progresses.

 #####Converting your sketch to the right format
 Unlike serial flashing that uses __HEX__ files to flash the Arduino, the TFTP server implemented in the bootloader works